 Spread the pregerminated seed over the prepared soil.
 Make sure seeds are in good contact with soil surface, as this is important for rooting and establishment.

-Cover seeds with a very light mulch of compost or straw, according to Lawncare.net.
+Cover seeds with a very light mulch layer of compost or straw.
 Do not cover thickly because grass seed needs exposure to sunlight.

 Water the pregerminated seeds frequently.
-Lightly spray 3 to 4 times per day for 3 to 4 weeks.
-The pregerminated seeds will be evident in 3 to 4 days and it is important to keep them moist to allow rooting.
+Lightly spray three to four times per day for three to four weeks.
+The pregerminated seeds will be evident in three to four days, and it is important to keep them moist to allow rooting.